gclarion/chapter-3/README.md

 ##PracticeIt!
 Assignments

-Complete the following Chapter 1 [PracticeIt!](http://practiceit.cs.washington.edu/practiceit/index.jsp) assignments.
+Complete the following [PracticeIt!](http://practiceit.cs.washington.edu/practiceit/index.jsp) assignments.
 For each problem, *handwrite* the solution and attach with a printed copy of your “My Problems” page sorted with *newest on top*.

 ###Chapter 2: Primitive Data and Definite Loops